jengalas/bwaf-bbw/_programs/built-by-women.md

 current-year-blurb: |-
   In 2020, Built By Women took place in the Los Angeles metro area.
 From 100 submissions, 56 architectural, engineering and constructions projects were selected by a jury of national professionals in the industries.
 A designed map of the selected projects was created to showcase the projects and the Built By Women initiative.

-  Previous Built By Women initiatives focused on New York City (2014), Washington D.C.
-(2016) and Manhattan (2018).
+  Previous Built By Women initiatives focused on Manhattan (2018), Washington D.C.
+(2016) and New York City (2014).
 lefthand_link:
   link_text: Become a sponsor of the program
   link_url: https://bwaf.netlify.app/support